paazmaya/kanigawa/ISSUE_TEMPLATE.md

  * Operating system:
  * Node.js:
  * npm:
- * Electron
+ * Electron:
  * kanigawa:

-Thank you and have some :cookie:.
+Thank you and have a :cookie:.